Ammar al-Baluchi

-He was arrested in 2003 and held in the Salt Pit, a CIA black site in Afghanistan, during which he was extensively tortured.
-The CIA used Baluchi as a "training prop" to teach torture techniques to interrogators; trainees took turns shoving his head into a wall in sessions which lasted for hours, causing him brain damage.
-He was also doused with ice water and kept in stress positions.
-His torture did not yield the CIA any useful intelligence.
-Baluchi was transferred to the Guantanamo Bay detention camp in 2006.
-In 2018, the United Nations called for his immediate release from arbitrary detention.
+After being arrested in Karachi, al-Baluchi was transferred to Afghanistan and detained at the Salt Pit, a now-defunct CIA black site near Bagram Airfield.
+It has been reported that he was tortured extensively, being used as a "training prop" to teach enhanced interrogation techniques to new agents; trainees took turns shoving his head into a wall in sessions that lasted for hours, inflicting considerable brain damage.
+He was also doused with icy water and kept in stress positions, though these techniques ultimately failed to contribute to the acquisition of any useful intelligence.
+In 2018, the United Nations released a public announcement stating that al-Baluchi's ongoing captivity "breaches human rights law" and called on American authorities to immediately end his arbitrary detention.